USING IRONOCR

 Why IronOCR is Better than Tesseract?

-It is pretty user-friendly compared to Tesseract and has some advantages over the latter.
-First of all, IronOCR provides excellent language support.
-The engine supports 127 languages straight out of the box, while for Tesseract, there are reports to support some 100 languages; however, often, it requires complex configurations and additional training for the best performance.
-Additionally, IronOCR is easier to use, as it easily integrates into .NET applications and completes documentation.
+IronOCR is more user-friendly compared to Tesseract and offers some advantages.
+First, IronOCR provides excellent language support with 127 languages straight out of the box, while Tesseract may require complex configurations and additional training for optimal performance with some of its 100 supported languages.
+Additionally, IronOCR easily integrates into .NET applications and comes with comprehensive documentation.

 Conclusion